Griffin-McCauley/DS5100-Final-Project/README.md

     * Output: a private dataframe of shape N rolls by M dice with each entry indicating the face rolled in that instance
 * show_result
     * Purpose: to pass the private dataframe of results to the user
-    * Input: a form parameter ('wide' or 'narrow'), specifying whether to return the dataframe in 'narrow' or 'wide' form
+    * Input: a form parameter ('wide' or 'narrow'), specifying whether to return the dataframe in 'narrow' or 'wide' form (defaults to 'wide')
     * Output: the private dataframe of results
 #### Attributes
 * dice